IlzeAmandaA/ilzeamandaa.github.io/_pages/about.md

 ---
 Hi there, welcome to my personal page!
 I am a PhD candidate at the Univeristity of Amsterdam, in [Video & Image Sense Lab](https://ivi.fnwi.uva.nl/vislab/) under the supervision of [Efstratios Gavves](https://www.egavves.com/).
 Currently, I am a visitng scholar in [Bethge Lab](https://bethgelab.org/) at Tübingen Univeristy working together with [Çağatay Yıldız](https://cagatayyildiz.github.io).
 Before that I worked together with [Jakub M. Tomczak](https://jmtomczak.github.io/) for my Master Thesis on [Approximate Bayesian Computation for discrete data](https://www.mdpi.com/1099-4300/23/3/312) at Vrije Universiteit, Amsterdam.

 My PhD research is focused on learning `dynamical systems`.
 In particular, we want to learn dynamics from high-dimensional data with physical constraints that enforces the model to learn the _true_ dynamics, rather than overfitting the data.
-As a part of the research process I am exploring the connections between dynamics and geometry.
+My work mainly focuses on two domains: (i) `object-centric dynamics` (learning trajectories from object/animal recordings), or (ii) `fluid dynamics` (climate model recordings).
+As part of the exploration process I am investigating the connections between dynamics and geometry.

 Broadly my research interests are

 - dynamical systems (ODEs/SDEs/PDEs)
 - gaussian processes